gerwitz/hgc-v12/src/site/writing/2003/2003-05-22-masturbation-tax.md

 content-tags:
 - politics
 - funny
+- usa
 ---

-"[I'm
-going to be taxed if I masturbate!
+"[I'm going to be taxed if I masturbate!
 Holy moly!
 How's that for invasive government?][1]"

    [1]: http://www.polstate.com/archives/002529.html